-Korea.
-The Department of Commerce imposed the most restrictive export controls available against North Korea.
+Three days after North Korea's Armed Forces launched a full-scale invasion of South Korea in June 1950, the United States invoked a total embargo on exports to North Korea.28 The Department of Commerce imposed the most restrictive export controls available against North Korea.
 Over the years, export controls were restated as the Export Administration Regulations, or EARs.
-In 1965, for example, the EARs were revised to sort countries into categories of relative restriction; North Korea was classified as a member of Country Group Z, the most restricted lot.
+In 1965, for example, the EARs were revised to sort countries into categories of relative restriction; North Korea was classified as a member of Country Group Z, the most restricted lot.29

-In 1989, the EARs were again modified to allow the export to North Korea of commercially-supplied goods intended to meet basic human needs.
+In 1989, the EARs were again modified to allow the export to North Korea of commerciallysupplied goods intended to meet basic human needs.
 The regulations stipulated that shipments would require validated licenses on a case-by-case basis.

 In 1995, as part of the United States' engagement of North Korea under the 1994 Agreed Framework, and again in September 1999, in response to North Korea's willingness to cease missile testing, President Clinton announced the lifting of most export restrictions applied to that country.
 Regulations issued in June 2000 amended the EARs to reflect North Korea's new relatively unfettered status.
-Many items that previously had required a license were now eligible for export without a license; certain items on the Commerce Control List (CCL) moved from a policy of denial status to case-by-case review.
-Departments issuing the new regulations, however, stated that "[t]his easing of sanctions does not affect U.S. anti-terrorism or nonproliferation export controls on North Korea, including end-user and end-use controls maintained under the Enhanced Proliferation Control Initiative."
+Many items that previously had required a license were now eligible for export without a license; certain items on the Commerce Control List (CCL) moved from a policy of denial status to case-by-case review.30 Departments issuing the new regulations, however, stated that "[t]his easing of sanctions does not affect U.S. anti-terrorism or nonproliferation export controls on North Korea, including end-user and end-use controls maintained under the Enhanced Proliferation Control Initiative."31

-Today, the remaining export restrictions against North Korea include a range of terms related largely to that country's place on the State Department's list of state supporters of international terrorism.
-Thus, items that are controlled for national security concerns generally are not available to North Korea.
-The country is on the most restrictive list - Country Group E - which severely limits its access to computers, software, national security-controlled items, items on the CCL, and service or repair of such items.
-North Korea also is limited as an end-user by some licenses because it is a communist state, though this problem can be overcome by license exceptions issued by the Department of Commerce.
+Today, the remaining export restrictions against North Korea include a range of terms related largely to that country's place on the State Department's list of state supporters of international terrorism.32 Thus, items that are controlled for national security concerns generally are not available to North Korea.
+The country is on the most restrictive list-Country Group E-which severely limits its access to computers, software, national security-controlled items, items on the CCL, and service or repair of such items.
+North Korea also is limited as an end-user by some licenses because it is a communist state, though this problem can be overcome by license exceptions issued by the Department of Commerce.33

-&lt;sup>26 Pursuant to authority in sec.
+28 Pursuant to authority in sec.
 3 of the Export Control Act of 1949 (P.L.
 11, 81st Congress; 63 Stat.
 7).
 Superceded by subsequent export administration laws.

-&lt;sup>27 The Export Administration Regulations are currently set at 15 CFR Parts 730-774; the regulations have been rewritten numerous times over the past 50 years for reasons of changing foreign policy, trade policy, and the administration of both.
+29 The Export Administration Regulations are currently set at 15 CFR Parts 730-774; the regulations have been rewritten numerous times over the past 50 years for reasons of changing foreign policy, trade policy, and the administration of both.

-&lt;sup>28 The Commerce Control List may be found at 15 CFR Part 774 Supplement No. 1.
+30 The Commerce Control List may be found at 15 CFR Part 774 Supplement No. 1.

-&lt;sup>29 65 FR 38148-38166 (June 19, 2000), in which Departments of Commerce, Transportation, and the Treasury each issued changes to regulations (15 CFR Part 730 et seq., 44 CFR Part 403, and 31 CFR Part 500, respectively) to implement the President's June 1999 announcement.
+31 65 FR 38148-38166 (June 19, 2000), in which Departments of Commerce, Transportation, and the Treasury each issued changes to regulations (15 CFR Part 730 et seq., 44 CFR Part 403, and 31 CFR Part 500, respectively) to implement the President's June 1999 announcement.
 Items for which licensing was eased included computers, software, and related technology.

-$^{30}$ Terrorist states comprise those countries found by the Secretary of State to be supporters of international terrorism pursuant to sec.
+32 Terrorist states comprise those countries found by the Secretary of State to be supporters of international terrorism pursuant to sec.
 6(j) of the Export Administration Act of 1979 (P.L.
 96-72; 50 U.S.C. app.
 2405), currently North Korea, Cuba, Iran, Syria and Sudan.

-&lt;sup>31 The Export Administration Regulations (15 CFR Part 730 et seq.) at Part 744 address the (continued...)
+33 The Export Administration Regulations (15 CFR Part 730 et seq.) at Part 744 address the matter of issuing a license (continued...)